Myst1cX/spotifuck-userscript/README.md

 > **UI HACKS & ENHANCEMENTS**
 > Customizes the Spotify Web Player's interface for a mobile-like experience.
 > Removes unnecessary elements, expands panels, and tweaks layout for maximum usability.
+> Adds a toggleable compact player mode (collapses the player bar down to artwork + title/artist + add to liked songs/add to playlist button + play/pause button).
+Your player mode selection is remembered.
 >
 > **PLAYBACK CONTROL**
 > Instantly play, pause, skip, seek, and control playback with injected functions.